GDQuest/website/content/tutorial/godot/design-patterns/finite-state-machine/index.md

 Plus, as you can see, implementing a state machine can take as little as a couple dozen lines of code, and you can add features to it as needed.

-If you have some experience, this isn't much work, and you can tailor the pattern to your needs and preferences.
+With a little bit of experience, this isn't much work, and you can tailor the pattern to your needs and preferences.

 I recommend using a state machine plugin mostly if you have teammates who need a user interface to set up and wire a state machine but are uncomfortable with code.

-Other patterns, like behavior trees, can make more sense to use as a library or plugin because they involve much more code and can benefit from being written in a language like C++ for performance, like bitbrain's [beehave](https://github.com/bitbrain/beehave) plugin.
+Other patterns, like behavior trees, can make more sense to use as a library or plugin because they involve much more code and can benefit from being written in a language like C++ for performance, (eg: bitbrain's [beehave](https://github.com/bitbrain/beehave) plugin).
 However, state machines are a simple structure.
 </details>